 The conclusion of the TTIP seems to be on top of the Commission’s agenda for 2015.
-The EU wine producers consider that these negotiations provide the perfect opportunity to secure a better protection of their Geographical Indications protection in the
+The EU wine producers consider that these negotiations provide the perfect opportunity to secure a better protection of their Geographical Indications in the US.

 Download the PDF file .